 Of course, short stories are an art form of their own, but if you want to try your hand at writing a novel it can feel like a very daunting task.
 After all, a novel isn’t simply a really long short story.
 Oh no, we’re dealing with a whole nother kettle of fish.
 (Which is a pretty strange saying, when you think about it – who’s keeping their fish in kettles?)
 So what is the difference between short story and novel writing?

 First, let’s think about the main difference between a novel and a short story:

 - A novel is a journey – not only for the characters, but for the writer and the reader.

 - A short story is an intense experience – something to linger over and savour.

 To capture these differences, you’re going to have to write in a different way.
 Here are some points to keep in mind.

 The most obvious difference between a novel and a short story is length.
 Now, there are no set rules about how long a short story should be, or how long a novel should be.
 And rightly so, as there’s more to it all than that.

-It is also easier to lose track of your writing, so keeping chapter summaries in a spreadsheet can be useful, or using software such as Scrivener to organise your chapters and scenes.
+It’s also easier to lose track of your writing, so keeping chapter summaries in a spreadsheet, or using software such as Scrivener to organise your chapters and scenes, can be useful.

 Difference 2: Plots and subplots